Basics

 What Is a Business Trip?

 A business trip is defined as travel undertaken for business purposes that serves the company's interests.
 Company members (shareholders and board members), employees and contractors can go on business trips, though contractors are not eligible for daily allowance.
 To qualify as a business trip, it must meet the following criteria: There is a clear business purpose behind the trip.
 The trip has well-defined start and end dates.
-It involves travel between two different countrFew readersHow to Deduct Business Travel Expenses?
+It involves travel between two different countrieSome readersHow Do Business Trips Work for Contractors and EOR Employees?

-Business travels in Estonia are considered deductible expenses when they align with the company's objectives.
+Business travels are considered deductible expenses when they align with the company's objectives.
 Additionally, members of the company (board members, shareholders) and employees are eligible for daily allowances (not contractors, though).
 For instance, visiting a client in France or sending an employee from your design agency to a web design conference qualifies as deductible expenses.
-However, to be eligible as a business travel, it must serve a specific corporate purpose and haFew readersUnderstanding Deductible and Non-Deductible Business Trip Expenses
+However, **to be eligible as a business travel, it must serve a specific corporate purpose and have a reasonFew readersUnderstanding Deductible and Non-Deductible Business Trip Expenses

 1. What Expenses Are Deductible on a Business Trip?
 Deductible business trip expenses include costs directly related to your travel such as accommodation and transport expenses (including flights).
 To ensure these expenses are deductible, it is essential that you obtain and retain valid invoices.
 Please upload these invoices under the "Purchases" section of the Companio dashboard for proper accounting and reimbursement.
 2. Which Expenses Are Non-deductible and How Are They Handled?
 NFew readersWhat Expenses Cannot Be Added as Travel Expenses for Business Trips?